 When I started my job at CERN 43 years ago I had a Norwegian boss who spoke German better than English mostly because during World War II the Nazis had deported him to Heidelberg.
 At the university they taught him German Physics, a 'science' that among other things rejected Einstein's theory of relativity because Albert was a Jew.
 One day good old Johann, as we used to call him, told me: You are not a typical German, a multilayered remark.
 At that time I took it as a compliment for I had in mind all those films running on Swiss and French television at that time showing the dumb and ugly German.
 I also remembered a scene from a political cabaret where they played desperate Germans deprived of love from other nations ending in a bitter refrain: Nun liebt uns endlich, oder es knallt!
 (Love us at last or it will backfire).

 Whether the question leads to quarrels I do not know but the various answers given by those foreign correspondents were interesting.
 Let me make some comments.
-The American also wrote that Schadenfreunde is typical for Germans because they have this special word for it.
+The American also wrote that Schadenfreunde is typical for Germans because they have a special word for it.
 He is possibly right.
-We even have a proverb about this: Wer den Schaden hat, braucht für den Spott nicht zu sorgen (Those having the damage needn't worry about any lack of mockery).
+We even have a proverb about Schadenfreude: Wer den Schaden hat, braucht für den Spott nicht zu sorgen (Those having the damage needn't worry about any lack of mockery).

 The Dutch guy found the wearing of bike helmets and the eating of thick slices of Schwarzbrot (coarse rye bread) as being typically German.
 He is utterly mistaken with respect to helmets on bikes.
-The situation is so disastrous that our Minister (State Secretary) of Transportation is considering an obligation (a typically German regulation frenzy?) to wear helmets when using a bike.
+The situation is so disastrous that our Minister (State Secretary) of Transportation is considering an obligation (a typically German regulation frenzy?) to wear helmets when riding a bike.

 As far as Schwarzbrot is concerned I have it for breakfast daily although in thin slices.
 This bread is healthy and tasty.
 Germans living in foreign countries usually take big supplies with them before crossing the border and later when they run out of it have it sent by air.